André Fontaine (painter)

 André Fontaine (March 6, 1926 – January 30, 2005) was a painter known as "The Painter of the stars" and a newspaper journalist.
 He founded his movement in painting,(the cosmonitic art), in Quebec, being the first to use fiberglass.
 He was recognized worldwide and skirted famous names, including Walt Disney who dedicated a Mickey Mouse cartoon published in newspapers around the world.

 Early life and education

-Andre Fontaine was born on March 6, 1926, in St. Gedeon, a small village in the Saguenay-Lac-Saint-Jean, a region of Quebec.
-He studied in Lac-Saint-Jean, then he went high school at Royal Military College Road Victoria, British Columbia.
-He obtained master's degrees in psychology and fine arts, and a PhD in cosmology at the University of Florida.
+Andre Fontaine was born on March 6, 1926, in Saint-Gédéon, Quebec, a small village in the Saguenay-Lac-Saint-Jean, a region of Quebec.
+He studied in Lac-Saint-Jean, then he went to high school at Royal Military College Road Victoria, British Columbia.
+He obtained master's degrees in psychology and fine arts, and a Ph.D. in cosmology at the University of Florida.
 To defray his studies, he painted alongside big names such as Jackson Pollock and Jacques Fresco.

 He married first wife, Marie-Paule Tremblay in Alma, Quebec, in 1945.
 From this union he had two daughters, Helen was born October 11, 1946, and Pauline was born in 1948.
 The divorce was formalized in 1966.